North and South photo

 Early English expansionism in the British Isles

-The origin of British colonial adventures lies in the early step taken by English Kings towards the political, economic, and religious integration of the British Isles.
+The origin of British colonial adventures lies in the early steps taken by English Kings towards the political, economic, and religious integration of the British Isles.

 The Anglo-Norman enterprise